New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Normal extensions of -dimensional regular algebras

 \subsection{Zhang twists}

-We will observe some relationship between our construction of normal extensions and Zhang twists.
-Zhang twist is a method to transform a graded algebra using a family of graded $k$-linear automorphisms called a twisting system.
-It was introduced by Zhang \cite{Z-twist} by generalizing the idea in \cite[section~8]{ATV2}.
-Here we only consider a Zhang twist defined by a graded algebra automorphism on $A$.
+We now consider how our construction of normal extensions behaves with respect to Zhang twists.
+Zhang twisting produces new graded algebras by using families of graded $k$-linear automorphisms called twisting systems \cite{Z-twist}.
+The idea extends the idea in \cite[\S8]{ATV2}.
+Here we only consider the Zhang twist associated to a graded algebra automorphism of $A$.

 \begin{definition} Let $A$ be a graded algebra and $\sigma$ an automorphism on $A$.
-The \textsf{Zhang twist} ${}^{\sigma}A$ of $A$ by $\sigma$ is defined by ${}^{\sigma}A:=A$ as an graded vector space and a new multiplication $a*b:=\sigma^{\deg b}(a)b$ where $a,b\in A$ are homogeneous elements.\footnote{Our definition of Zhang twist agrees with that of \cite{RRZ14} but differs from \cite{MS16}.} \end{definition}
+The \textsf{Zhang twist} ${}^{\sigma}A$ of $A$ by $\sigma$ is defined by ${}^{\sigma}A:=A$ as an graded vector space with a new multiplication $a*b:=\sigma^{\deg b}(a)b$ where $a,b\in A$ are homogeneous elements.\footnote{Our definition of Zhang twist agrees with that of \cite{RRZ14} but differs from \cite{MS16}.} \end{definition}

 For each $f\in V^{\otimes r}$, set ${}^{\sigma}f:=(\id_{V}\otimes\sigma\otimes\cdots\otimes\sigma^{r-1})(f)$.
 Then the relations in ${}^{\sigma}A$ are given by ${}^{\sigma}f$ where $f$ runs over all relations in $A$.